 Feeling Grateful: It’s Not Just For Thanksgiving

 I can picture it now – the table is beautifully set and filled with delicious food, all of the people I love are gathered around as my Dad gives thanks for the meal.
-We’re all ready to dig in and my mom stops everyone and asks us to go around the table and share one thing we are thankful for.
+We’re all ready to dig in.
+My mom stops everyone and asks us to go around the table and share one thing we are thankful for.
 After a few groans of protest, we all begin to share some of the things that bring us gratitude and joy.
 This always brings a warm and fuzzy feeling, hugs and sometimes a few tears.
-Afterwards, everyone is glad we stopped to share some gratitude.
+Afterwards, everyone is glad and we all feel grateful.
 Welcome to Thanksgiving at my house – now, let’s eat!

 The holiday season is such a busy and fun time for a lot of people; however, for others it is full of sadness and overwhelming stress.
 No matter what your situation or feelings about the holidays, research suggests we can all benefit from feelings of gratitude.
 Our brains even release different hormones when we show gratitude and if experienced on a regular basis gratitude helps to combat anxiety and depression.
 Maybe my mom is onto something after all!